Samurai In Love

 Moments later, the two were back on dry land and came to their senses about the kind of trouble their flirting and horseplay would cause.
 Asuka asked to be taken to any secret spot Yoshi knew so they could dry their clothes.
 Yoshi showed her a spot he came to for peace and quiet.
 They laid their wet clothing in the sun to dry.
 Yoshi found some rags for them in the boat to wear while waiting for the clothes to dry.
 It was a bit awkward to look away from each other as they changed, and yet they both seemed to find some joy in their mischief.

 Using his skills with his katana, Yoshi stabbed a big fish for them to share and he started a fire as daylight began to fade.
-They shared stories of their childhood and how each found had arrived at where they were in their lives.
+They shared stories of their childhood and how each had arrived at where they were in their lives then.

 “How long have you wanted to be a samurai?”
 Asuka asked as they cut up the cooked fish.